Empowering Women Entrepreneurs Through Challenging Times

 FINCA has seen in many areas that women are an essential part of our microfinance clients.
 In Guatemala, Haiti, and Jordanian subsidiaries, women make up more than 80% of the client base.
 As has been historically seen, women and men interact with financial services in different manners, and if they are able to address the unique needs of women, they generally stay with financial institutions longer and are wonderful clients when it comes to credit quality.
 This creates a positive outcome in both social impact and financial health.

-TIAW wanted to share this message with female entrepreneurs throughout the world: “To our fellow female entrepreneurs: keep focused on your goals and don’t let setbacks derail you; trust your instincts and don’t second-guess yourself; and be sure to make time in your busy lives for self-care.
+TIAW wanted to share this message with women entrepreneurs throughout the world: “To our fellow female entrepreneurs: keep focused on your goals and don’t let setbacks derail you; trust your instincts and don’t second-guess yourself; and be sure to make time in your busy lives for self-care.
 Remember, your inner strength and commitment to your work are your most valuable resources!”

 If you would like to join FINCA and TIAW in helping those most affected by COVID-19 in their recovery, you can donate here.